fosini/Shey/index.md

 Having trouble with Shey?
 Messages and feedback is always welcome on twitter @officialsheyapp.

-Check out our [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.
+You can find our Terms of Services and Privacy-Policies [here](https://github.com/fosini/Shey-Legal)